zoxpx/pxdocs/content/operate-and-maintain-on-kubernetes/running-in-production.md

 * HW RAID - If there are a large number of drives in a server and drive failure tolerance is required per server, enable HW RAID \(if available\) and give the block device from a HW RAID volume for Portworx to manage.
 * PX classifies drive media into different performance levels and groups them in separate pools for volume data.
 These levels are called `io_priority` \(or `priority_io` in kubernetes px spec\) and they offer the levels `high`, `medium` and `low`
 * The `priority_io` of a pool is determined automatically by PX.
 If the intention is to run low latency transactional workloads like databases on PX, then Portworx recommends having NVMe or other SAS/SATA SSDs in the system.
-Pool priority can be managed as documented [here](https://docs.portworx.com/maintain/maintenance-mode.html#storage-pool-commands)
+Pool priority can be managed as documented [here](/operate-and-maintain-on-kubernetes/maintenance-mode)
-* This [page](https://docs.portworx.com/manage/class-of-service.html) offers more information on different io\_prioirty levels

 **Working with drives with AWS Auto scaling group**